May GoList - Best Things to Do with Kids in Boston

 We’re feeling festive this month!
 For our May edition of the GoList, we’re highlighting fabulous and free spring festivals, annual Mother's Day traditions, and performances you won't want to miss.
-As you check out our top ten picks for things to do with kids in Boston this month, click through to the event listings so you can add them to your calendar.
+As you check out our top picks for things to do with kids in Boston and the 'burbs this month, click through to the event listings so you can add them to your calendar.
+Also, be sure to bookmark our Spring Fun Guide for even more family fun opportunities in and around town.
 Plus, we'll still send our free e-newsletters with our family-friendly event picks every week.
+Happy planning!

 Wake Up the Earth Festival - Jamaica Plain/Roxbury

 The Wake Up the Earth Festival brings together Jamaica Plain, Roxbury, and other areas of Boston in an annual festival that celebrates diversity, the arrival of spring, music and culture, popular theater, the visual arts, and more.
 Free

 The festival celebrates all things Steampunk, a literary, artistic, and lifestyle movement melding elements of Victorian-era history and fashion with retro-futuristic technology and fantastical fiction.
 Spend the day on the banks of the Charles River enjoying vendors, music, food, activities for kids and a parade.
 Free